Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: AOID for mass estimation in vehicles

 \subsection{The `chicken and egg' problem}

 It is common that optimal input design problems depend on the parameters that are going to be estimated.
-For the mass estimation problem, for example, it can be noted that \eqref{constrainta} depends on the unknown mass $m_\circ$.
+For the mass estimation problem, for example, \eqref{constrainta} depends on the unknown mass $m_\circ$.
 This can be traced back to that we are using the quadratic relative error in our performance degradation function $J_{\text{app}}$, see \eqref{relerror}.
 For the case of the quadratic error, $J_{\text{app}}(m_\circ,m)=(m-m_\circ)^2$, \eqref{constrainta} does not depend on $m_\circ$ and we thus have this problem for this choice of $J_{\text{app}}$.

 The most common approach to handle this is to use some \textit{a priori} estimates of the unknowns in the input design.
 Alternatively, one may use adaptive (sequential) input design where the parameters are estimated on-line and the optimal input design is updated at each time instance (or periodically) using the last available parameter estimate.
 It has been shown that such a procedure leads to the same asymptotic performance as if the true parameters had been used in the optimal input design in the first place \cite{Gerencser:07,Huang:14b}.